DC Angel Investors: Hidden Tips for Startup Success

 Overpromising on Projections

 Overpromising leads to distrust among potential backers.
-Be realistic about expected revenues and growth rates instead of inflating numbers to impress investors.
+Be realistic about expected revenues and growth rates rather than inflating numbers to impress investors.

 - Share achievable goals based on thorough research rather than optimistic assumptions.